Simon de Vlieger: Work

 During his residence in Delft, de Vlieger created a number of marine paintings showing the sea washing against a rocky shore.
 An example of a work from this period is the Calming the storm (1637, Art Collection of the University Göttingen).
 The close-up treatment of this subject and the overall composition go back to the print made by Adriaen Collaert after a design by the Flemish artist Maerten de Vos.
-That print depicting The storm on the sea of Galilei was plate 8 in the 12-part Vita, passio et Resvrrectio Iesv Christ which was published by Jan and Raphael Sadeler in Antwerp in 1583.
-As in the print, de Vlieger depicts the boat in a forward tilting position but he distances himself from the print by integrating the story into the seascape rather than solely focusing on the activities on the boat.
+That print depicting The storm on the sea of Galilei was plate 8 in the 12-part Vita, passio et Resvrrectio Iesv Christ, which was published by Jan and Raphael Sadeler in Antwerp in 1583.
+As in the print, de Vlieger depicts the boat in a forward tilting position, but he distances himself by integrating the story into the seascape rather than solely focusing on the activities on the boat.

 De Vlieger specialised in the detailed depiction of ships and was able to realistically depict the colours on the seawater.
 He depicted entire fleets and naval battles.
 In sketches he demonstrated his insight into linear perspective.

-Around 1630 De Vlieger produced his first beach scene, a landscape type that he painted frequently over the following two decades.
-From 1650 until his death he mainly painted and drew sea coasts and forests.
+Around 1630 de Vlieger produced his first beach scene, a landscape type that he painted frequently over the following two decades.
+From 1650 until his death, he mainly painted and drew sea coasts and forests.

 His work was highly influential on the younger generation of maritime painters.
 His work was copied by other artists, such as Jan van Ossenbeeck. (ca. 1624-1674).
-Aelbert Cuyp was familiar with the work of De Vlieger and he is said to have copied the characteristic Dutch skies with clouds and rays of sun falling through De Vlieger.
+Aelbert Cuyp was familiar with his work and he is said to have copied the characteristic Dutch skies with clouds and rays of sun falling from de Vlieger.